apache/beam/website/www/site/content/en/documentation/basics.md

  * _Runner_ - You are going to write a piece of software called a runner that takes a Beam pipeline and executes it using the capabilities of your data processing engine.
+ * [_Splittable DoFn_](#splittable-dofn) - Splittable DoFns let you process
+   elements in a non-monolithic way.
+You can checkpoint the processing of an element, and you can split the remaining work to yield additional parallelism.

 These concepts may be very similar to your processing engine's concepts.
 Since Beam's design is for cross-language operation and reusable libraries of